|

 language that is aesthetically pleasing to read.

-understanding of the importance visual communications was having and became
+understanding of the importance visual communications had, and I became

 I used all three aspects of the